The MAK Pellet Grill Fans Facebook group is very active and helpful.

-If you are cold smoking items such as cheese, it’s just fine to put the items in the smoker as you start it up to get the most smoke without heat as possible.
+If you are cold smoking items such as cheese, preheating the grill ensures a stable fire and the most clean smoke without heat possible.

 The electrical system in the MAK is not compatible with countries outside of North America.

-Our grills do require assembly.
-You can see our user manuals for assembly details on our website at: https://live-mak-grills.pantheonsite.io/support/
+Our grills do require some assembly.
+You can see our Owner’s Manual for assembly details.

-The 1 Star General assembly takes approximately 20-30 minutes, and the 2 Star General assembly takes 60-90.
+The One-Star General assembly takes approximately 20-30 minutes, and the Two-Star General assembly takes 60-90.
 Both require two people to help lift the grill after installing the legs.

 You can find the full recommended cleaning schedule in your owner’s manual or reference our blog post on how to properly clean your MAK Grill, but here are a few quick tips for keeping your grill running smoothly: